spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location-static.md

 	|**S3 URL**|It is an optional field.
 If you choose to provide a value, refer to the [Methods for accessing a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-bucket-intro.html#virtual-host-style-url-ex) guide to determine the bucket URL.
 If you provided an S3 URL, select the **Force S3 path style** checkbox.|

 5. Next, choose the *Credentials* validation method.
-If you want to use dynamic credentials through the AWS STS service, refer to the [Add a Backup Location using Dynamic Credentials](/clusters/cluster-management/backup-restore/add-backup-location-sts) for guided instructions.
+If you want to use dynamic credentials through the AWS STS service, refer to the [Add a Backup Location using Dynamic Credentials](/clusters/cluster-management/backup-restore/add-backup-location-dynamic) for guided instructions.

 6. Provide the IAM user's access key if you chose the **Credentials** method.
 The IAM user must have the necessary IAM policy attached, which you defined in the prerequisites section above.
 The specified policy allows Palette to create a backup in the S3 bucket.

 7. Click on the **Validate** button.
 Palette will display a validation status message.
 If the validation status message indicates a success, proceed to the next step.
-Otherwise, you must review and verify the provided credentials.
+If the validation status message indicates an error, you must review the error message and verify the configurations you have provided.

-8. Click **Create** to finish configuring the backup location.
-Palette will add the backup location for the current project.
+8. Click on the **Create** button.
+This step completes configuring and adding a backup location using the using static access credentials method.
+In this backup location, you can store the backup of clusters and workspaces in the current project scope.

 <br />